 Flexible work cultures have become an attractive element when seeking to hire new talent.
 Research shows that offering flexibility at work (either hours or location) leads to increased employee loyalty and productivity.
-Offering work-from-home (WFH) opportunities decreases office space needs and can become a profitable strategy to create healthier, engaged and loyal employees.
+Offering work-from-home (WFH) opportunities decrease office space needs and can become a profitable strategy to create healthier, engaged, and loyal employees.

 3. No distance limits

 When you are not limited by a specific local area, you are able to recruit top talent from a variety of jurisdictions which is an opportunity to find top talent with specialized skill sets.

 Distance and lack of face-to-face interaction can create a sense of individualism and distant relations between team members.
 It is much harder to build relationships, team build, and establish rapport without in-person interaction.
 Getting a virtual team to engage in productive brainstorming can be challenging.
 There is nothing quite like sitting in a room, throwing out ideas, building on one another’s thoughts.